NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 NextAuth.js is a powerful authentication library designed specifically for Next.js, making it an ideal choice for seamless integration.
 It supports multiple authentication providers, including Google, Facebook, GitHub, and custom email/password setups, offering great flexibility for developers.

+_Note that NextAuth.js can be used outside of Next.js as well, but it is particularly well-suited for Next.js projects due to its tight integration with the framework._

 #### Example of Authentication with NextAuth.js

 To implement NextAuth.js in a Next.js project, you need to set up an API route to handle authentication.
 Here's a simple example: